Koka Ninja House 甲賀流忍術屋敷

 A 20-minute walk from Konan Station.

-From Kyoto, take the JR Biwako Line to Kusatsu and change to the JR Kusatsu Line alighting at Konan Station.
-The Ninja House is a 2-kilometer, 20-minute walk to the south.
+From Kyoto Station , take the JR Biwako Line to Kusatsu and change to the JR Kusatsu Line alighting at Konan Station.
+Koka Ninja House is a 2-kilometer, 20-minute walk south of the station.

 Note that the Tokaido Line is also called the Biwako Line in this area.